|

 is to promote a wider awareness of the forgotten Irish men and

 women who served, fought and died in the Great War 1914-1918.
-We

-as we are different.
-Irish
+as varied as we are different.
+Irish history show that

-First World War 1914-1918.
-35,000 were killed never to return to
+1914-1918.
+35,000 were killed never to return to Irish soil.

-close to the battlefields.
-Up
+the battlefields.
+Over

-to 200 Bandon & District soldiers that we have researched are
+200 Bandon & District soldiers that we have researched are

 buried on foreign soil and long forgotten at home in Ireland.